All Episodes

 They tried, you know, all the social peer pressure angle.

-Trickery would be I don't need a car.
+Trickery would be, I don't need a car.

-Somebody calls me or gets hold of me, or I find out somehow that I can go get a car that I can't afford, and everything's going to be okay.
+Somebody calls me or gets hold of me, or I find out somehow that I can go get a car that I can't afford and everything's going to be okay because that's what happened with the subprime mortgage.

-Do I do I dunno what did you say to me?
+What did you say to me?

-I wasn't uh I'm I wasn't out toughing these guys.
+I wasn't out-toughing these guys.

 I just remained dedicated to my desire.

-I but I I anyway, I just don't chalk that up as trickery.
+But anyway, I just don't chalk that up as trickery.

 That's just these guys trying to do their job.

-Oh, they're that the caller, right.
+Oh, the caller, right?

 That's not what Obama wants people to think he's describing when he talks trickery.

-That people, innocent bystanders, got roped in to buying something they didn't want, didn't need, couldn't afford that did not happen, is my point.
+Don't that I know what Obama wants people to think, that people, innocent bystanders, got roped into buying something they didn't want, didn't need, couldn't afford.

-Hey, look, folks, I am I'm not naive here.
+Hey, look, folks, I'm not naive here.

-Like the guy that called just a moment ago gave us the example of how bankers would fake credit reports.
+The guy that called just a moment ago gave us the example of how bankers would fake credit reports.

 We had a call about that not long ago, make it seem like they had good credit and fake their salaries.

-To make these loans, not interview people, not make it possible, but to get it done.
+The whole point of this is that the government was ordering these banks to get this done, to make these loans, not interview people, not make it possible, but to get it done.

 But I'm telling you, it is the full force of government with the accompanying fear that makes this happen.